zsheill7/DepthFirstSearch/README.md

 <img src="images/man in maze.jpg" alt="maze"></img>
 <br>
 <br>
 <p>You wouldn't search all the paths at once, only traveling a little bit along each one before turning back, like you would in Breadth-First Search.
 That would be silly.
-You would probably travel all the way along one path and then travel back.  </p>
+You would probably travel all the way along one path and then travel back to try the next path.  </p>

 <p>DFS starts at the tree root, or a node of the graph, and searches all the way down each path to find all the nodes along that path before backtracking  to start along the next path.
 This is a bit more efficient than Breadth-First Search, which searches level-by-level.
 One common use of it is, you guessed it, in mazes. </p>